marklikeapenny/alive4ever/benchmark-app/readme.md

 The smart contract will spawn a detached NodeJS process to execute this script within a HotPocket instace.
 For successful operation the smart contract will need to some arguments:

 -   `argv[2]` = A unique ID to identify a single benchmark run.
--   `argv[3]` = URL of a smart contract node that can be used to report back the results of the benchmark-app.
+-   `argv[3]` = URLs of smart contract nodes that can be used to report back the results of the benchmark-app.
 -   `argv[4]` = Public Key of the HotPocket instance that got benchmarked.
 -   `argv[5]` = Public key of user that requested the benchmark.